-The average American has over $16,000 in credit card debt.
+The average credit card debt of U.S. families is over $6,000.
 With high-interest debt like this, it can be difficult to achieve your financial goals such as saving for retirement.
 After all, the mounting interest payments can be crippling to any budget.

 What is a home equity line of credit?